-The culprit can be traced to the song's chorus, which primarily consists of the cooing words "baby, baby, baby ooooh.”
+The culprit can be traced to the song’s chorus, which primarily consists of the cooing words “baby, baby, baby, oh.”
 Purportedly, when the chorus is reversed, you get:

-“Acknowledge my Lord, Lord.
+“Acknowledge my lord, lord.
 He’s here.
 I’m the evil one.
 Satanic new world, new world, new world.
 I want it.
-Let me in, let me in, yeah war.
-Let me in, let me in, let me in, yeah war.”
+Let me in, let me in, yay war.
+Let me in, let me in, let me in, yay war.”

 The band colloquially known as ELO may not be the first group that comes to mind when you forge links between rock and His Infernal Majesty.
 Yet the song “Eldorado” has long been one of the favorite songs for the backmasking crowd to target.
 So much so, it caused the band to engage in a bit of studio mockery.